lewkesy/treestructor_official/README.md

 Our code is released under MIT License (see LICENSE file for details).

 ### Collaboration
-If you are looking for further collaboration, or if you would like to compare the results with our method but our codebase release is not fully finished, please contact me by *detailzxc2010@gmail.com* and we would love to generate reconstruction results.
+If you are looking for further collaboration, or if you would like to compare the results with our method but our codebase release is not fully finished, please contact me by *detailzxc2010@gmail.com* and my PhD advisor *bbenes@purdue.edu*.
+We would love to generate reconstruction results.

 ## TODO
 - [] Code release for tree connection lib and visualization